Diluting Essential Oils

 Essential oils are highly concentrated.
 They must be diluted before they can be safely applied to the skin.

-The most effective way to dilute essential oils is in a carrier oil.
-As your carrier oil, select a high quality vegetable oil, preferably one that has been cold pressed.
+The most common way to dilute essential oils is by either incorporating them into a formulation (i.e. a moisturizer or body scrub recipe) or by diluting them using a vegetable oil, also known as a carrier oil.
+As your carrier oil, select a high quality vegetable oil.
 Example carrier oils include almond, apricot, hazelut, olive, macadamia, kukui, wheatgerm, grapeseed and sesame.
-Carrier oils should be stored away from heat and light to ensure their freshness.
-The addition of jojoba oil as 10% of your carrier oil will help extend the shelf life of your blend as will Vitamin E oil which is an excellent anti-oxidant; adding it to any aromatherapy blend will help extend the life of most vegetable oils.
-Make blends in small batches that can be used within a short time frame.
-Your carrier oils, essential oils and blends can be stored in the refrigerator for extended shelf life.
+Carrier oils should be stored away from heat and light to minimize oxidation.
+The addition of jojoba oil as 10% of your carrier oil will help extend the shelf life of your blend as will Vitamin E Oil.
+Adding it to any aromatherapy blend will help extend the life of most vegetable oils.
+Our line of Fixed CO2 Extract Totals offer a longer shelf life than their cold and expeller pressed counterparts.

 General Blending Information

 Important: The above list is intended as a very general and very basic guideline for those that prefer the ease of dispensing essential oils by the drop.
 However, using the "by-the-drop" method can lead to great inaccuracy.
 The size of a drop can vary greatly depending on the viscosity of the oil, the temperature the oil has been stored at and the opening of the dropper.
 Several sources report that the number of average drops of essential oil per ounce is much higher.
 In our testing and suggestions, we prefer to be more precautious.
 Less is more with essential oils.
 For the most accuracy in your formulations, we recommend using standardized measurements such as those shown on our Measurements and Conversions page.

 - Willendorf Soap Company, | Los Angeles, CA